Adding moulding to a kitchen island is an easy, inexpensive way to upgrade a builder grade island.

 Suffice to say, it was not my favorite style.

 So I decided to add moulding to it.

-Surprisingly, I didn’t find a lot of information on how to add moulding to a kitchen island when I did my Pinterest search.
-But, after viewing some examples, I set out to my local home improvement store to pick up some moulding.
+When I did my Pinterest search, I didn’t find a lot of information on how to add trim to a kitchen island.
+But, after viewing some examples, I set out to my local home improvement store to pick up some moulding pieces.

-Here is what I used to add moulding to a kitchen island.
+Here is what I used to add moulding to our builder grade kitchen island.

 - mini crowbar